DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Helm v3](https://helm.sh/docs/intro/install/)

-Then, manage the following tasks:
+Then, perform the following tasks:

 1. Create a Google Cloud account by connecting to the Google Cloud Platform [console](https://console.cloud.google.com/).
 When prompted to sign in, create a new account by clicking **Create account**.